In this guide

 - When do ATP/WTA year-end rankings markets resolve?

-- Year-end No. 1 markets settle following the ATP Finals / WTA Finals in late October/November 2026 based on official ATP.com and WTA rankings data.
+- Markets for year-end No. 1 honours settle following the ATP Finals and WTA Finals in late October or November 2026, with settlement based on official ATP.com and WTA rankings data.